dhaval201279/dhaval-shah.com/content/post/2026-07-15-sre-ai-augmented.md

 **Day 6, production:** CMS in production showed a 17-second max GC pause.
 Old Generation fully occupied.
 The application was behaving worse than it had under Parallel GC in some respects, despite the lower environment showing clear improvement.

 **Days 7-9:** Back to analysis.
 Research into CMS-specific JVM flags across documentation and technical blogs.
-Three parameters identified and applied:
+Three parameters identified and applied after multiple runs:
 - `UseCMSInitiatingOccupancyOnly=true`
 - `CMSInitiatingOccupancyFraction=70`
 - `ParallelGCThreads=8`